Health + Safety

 Dream Nashville guest rooms are left vacant for a full 24 hours, to the extent possible, between guests stays.
 Guest rooms are cleaned with the recommended cleaner/disinfectant in accordance with the guidelines provided by Ecolab and the CDC.
 The rooms are treated with an electrostatic sprayer to ensure that all soft surfaces are also sanitized.
 All reusable collateral including newspapers and magazines have been removed from guest rooms.
 All menus are now accessible digitally via QR code.

 Stateside Kitchen and Natura Café are open at 50% capacity with modified hours and adjusted layouts.
 Natura Café is open from 7am-11am serving coffee beverages and breakfast.
-Stateside Kitchen is open for lunch and dinner from 11am-9pm.
+Stateside Kitchen is open for lunch and dinner Monday-Thursday from 11am-9pm and Friday - Sunday from 10am-10pm.
 Due to limited seating capacity, reservations are encouraged.
 We have implemented digital menus accessible via QR codes on your smart phone for easy, contactless viewing.

 Housekeeping, Room Service + Guest Requests